ukncsc/secure-development-and-deployment/3-produce-clean-and-maintainable-code.md

   Encourage a culture that does not accept complicated, confusing or insecure coding practices.
 Peer review helps prevent such issues being incorporated into your code base.
 Feedback helps support education within your team.
 Using pull requests and comments is one way to achieve this.

 * **Team communications**
   When multiple team members are working on the same code base, there should be strong and regular communication channels between them.
 The aim here is to avoid the following scenario: 'I thought you were securing that component!'.
-Keeping teams physical close to one-another, or providing real-time chat channels are two ways to achieve this.
+Keeping teams physically close to one-another, or providing real-time chat channels are two ways to achieve this.

 * **Document and comment clearly and consistently**
   Clear and concise documentation should support your product.
 This may be as a result of self-documenting code, code comments, or supportive material.
 Documentation should be kept up to date, as a system evolves.
 Old and out-of-date documentation is difficult to trust and could be damaging for security if it's interpreted incorrectly.